-You may be eligible for equivalency training if you are either: (1) a current or recently retired certified law enforcement officer from another state, (2) a federal agent, or (3) a military police officer.
+You may be eligible for equivalency training class if you are either: (1) a current or recently retired certified law enforcement officer from another state, (2) a federal agent, or (3) a military police officer.
 Florida equivalency of training (EOT) is a 1-2 week proficiency training course.
 Details about qualifications and where assessment centers are located, can be found using the links below.

 Apply for a law enforcement position or update your law enforcement application: